ErpNetDocs/tech/modules/logistics/wms/how-it-works/add-reconciliation-lines.md

-# Add the reconciliation lines from the WMS module
+# Add reconciliation lines from the WMS module

 Knowing the exact number of products in a given warehouse location is crucial for keeping order.
 However, there are often differences between the expected and the actual quantity of a product, which occur during reconciliation. <br /> In such cases, you need to add **reconciliation lines** to the main reconciliation document.